For more information and to register please contact Caroline between 9.30am and 7pm.

 Mobile: 07836 747730

 Lorna Panketham was the speaker at the July meeting of the Leeds and Wharfedale group.
-She gave us an interesting power-point presentation - including passing around some plastic optical lenses which showed what could happen with double vision (Which can affect all manner of everyday tasks - like driving!)
+Lorna is a former orthoptist and gave us an interesting presentation about her work.
+This included passing around some plastic optical lenses which showed what could happen with double vision.
 She then moved on to a question and answer session which was gratefully received.
 Everyone seems to have a question of their own which then triggered questions from others and a lively discussion followed.

-Lorna's vast knowledge of TED (Thyroid Eye Disease) seemed to interest everyone and she kindly continued the discussion outside - long after the caretaker had locked the doors to the room and gone home!
+Lorna's vast knowledge of thyroid eye disease seemed to interest everyone and she kindly continued the discussion outside - long after the caretaker had locked the doors to the room and gone home!

 The September meeting of the Leeds and Wharfedale Group was attended to maximum capacity.
 After the usual lecture hall at the school I have use many times before suddenly became unavailable - even though I believed I had a firm booking - finding a meeting place proved to be quite difficult and the Alwoodley Village Hall was a lucky find - almost at the last minute!
 Warm and cosy and with good facilities, it was the perfect relaxing environment.